 Tell us a bit about yourself?

-My name is Shanthi and I completed my Engineering in Computer Science in India.
-I passed out in 2006 and worked as a software engineer for couple of years in a leading software firm.
-I later moved to UK with my husband and had a four-year break from work due to childcare issues, during which time I owned a bakery business making cakes for various occasions.
-I had always thought about teaching, but just didn't find the right time.
+I completed my Engineering in Computer Science course in India in in 2006, and then worked as a software engineer for a couple of years in a leading software firm.
+I later moved to the UK with my husband taking a four-year career break due to childcare arrangements.
+During this time I owned a bakery business making cakes for special occasions.

-I love it when I see children enjoy what they do.
+I love it when I see the students enjoying what they do.
 Marks and results are not the only things I look for at the end of a lesson.
-I like when students enjoy the lesson and try to make it as fun and engaging as possible.
-It is so rewarding when I see my students grow and develop.
-Within a short period of four months, I realised how much I have taught my students.
-I feel proud when they see me on the corridors and say they are waiting for the next lesson and ask me what I have planned.
+When students enjoy the lesson, they make it more fun and engaging.
+It’s so rewarding to see them grow and develop and to see, within a short period of just four months, how much I have been able to teach them.
+I also feel immensely proud when my students see me in the corridor and tell me they’re looking forward to our next lesson and want to know what I have planned.

-My proudest moment so far would be related to my year 8 class.
-I have motivated the class so much, that every single student tries to get 100% whenever I set homework and they always try their best in class.
-I chose the topic of motivation for my PGCE assignment and have been experimenting with my classes and wow, students really work well with motivation and I will certainly be continuing it in my future lessons.
+My proudest moment so far would have to be in relation to my year 8 class.
+The class is so motivated that every single student strives to get 100% whenever I set homework and they always try their best in class.
+I chose motivation as the topic for my PGCE assignment and have been experimenting with my classes and wow, students work so well when they’re properly motivated.
+It will certainly be an area I’ll continue to focus on in my future lessons.